 I have one younger history student who made herself a PowerPoint presentation during her lesson recently.
 She included all the key dates and points as I was going through them.
 It was her idea, not mine, and it was great!
 I sent across images of Tudor woodcuts as we worked and she made them into slides and annotated them in colour.
 She sent the presentation over to me before we finished the lesson and I was deeply impressed.
 Importantly, because she was working actively she has remembered the content.

 Online tuition is adaptable.
 How often do tutors carefully plan a session in advance only for the student to ask for something completely different?
-They may have been given an assignment to do at school and they are stuck Potentially they have had marked work back from school that day and want to know why it is lower than their usual grade.
+They may have been given an assignment to do at school and they are stuck.
+Maybe they have had marked work back from school that day and want to know why it is lower than their usual grade.
 As an online tutor, this is much easier to deal with – all the resources are at the tutor’s fingertips and can be instantly shared with the student.
 This saves valuable lesson time being wasted as the tutor adapts to the new remit.

 Students can upload their work in seconds and both can see it (and work on it) by sharing screens.
 I have various tools to highlight, annotate or underline text, or to circle words and phrases.
 So does the student.
 This is a gift for teaching English.
 In my online classroom, we have a virtual whiteboard, upon which we can both share ideas and essay plans.
 I also use a colourful, interactive mind mapping software with my students.
 I can comment directly on essays using Word online or Google docs.
 We can highlight tricky areas and I can spell difficult words in the sidebar.
 This also allows the tutor to suggest different ways of wording a section.